 Usage Control and Compliance

-EULAs establish clear boundaries for acceptable software use:
+EULAs establish clear boundaries for acceptable software use and help organizations maintain compliance with licensing terms:

 Installation Limits: License agreements specify how many computers or devices can run the software simultaneously.